TrEE-TIMC/compbio/people.md

 computational sciences.
 She is an evolutionary biologist, particularly interested in the mechanisms of diversification of prokaryotes (archaea and bacteria).
 She studies these at different scales: from enzymes, to macromolecular complexes, and genome dynamics with respect to environmental adaptations.
-When needed, she designs new computational methods in the field of comparative genomics and phylogenomics.
+She also develops methods in the field of comparative genomics and phylogenomics, in particular for genome annotation.
 <a href="https://github.com/saphia"><i class="fa fa-fw fa-github fa-2x" aria-hidden="true"></i></a>
 <a href="https://scholar.google.fr/citations?user=pJ3h0iMAAAAJ&hl=en"><i class="ai ai-google-scholar-square ai-fw fa-2x"></i></a>